penndsg/website_source/events/_posts/2017-09-07-reproducible-workflows.md

 image: "/images/events/reproducible-workflows.png"
 big_header: false
 rsvp: "https://goo.gl/forms/NXII7dvkpKvaAHlI3"
 description: 'We have invited Brett Beaulieu-Jones and Jeremy Leipzig to talk about their cutting-edge research.
-Come learn about their contributions to data science!'
+Come learn about their contributions to data science!
+Food will be provided.'
 ---

 #### *6:00* Jeremy Leipzig, Sr. Scientist at Cytovas, LLC. and PhD student at the Metadata Research Center, College of Computing and Informatics, Drexel University